rklimek123/sus1/README.md

 # sus1
 University of Warsaw, MIM Faculty, Machine Learning, Assignment 1: Character clustering

-The assignment was about finidng the most optimal way of clustering a dataset consisting of several thousands of characters.
+The assignment was about finding the most optimal way of clustering a dataset consisting of several thousands of characters.

 ## Used method